 While not required by law, an operating agreement is a document that outlines the internal operations of a business.
 Once signed by you and your team, it adds a layer of protection for everyone involved as well as the company’s LLC status.

-If this is all new to you, a great place to get started would be Rocket Lawyer’s customizable Operating Agreement Tool.
-It’s free and very easy to use.
+If this is all new to you, a great place to get started would be an online Operating Agreement Tool, which is free and very easy to use.

 Two of the most important requirements to ensure your business is legally operating and compliant with all federal and state laws are your Arizona LLC Tax status and business licenses/permits.